Orange County Motorcycle Accident Lawyers

 Motorcycle riders lack the protective frame and features of a car, like seat belts and airbags, to absorb the impact of a collision.
 Motorcycles are also smaller and less visible than cars and trucks.

-In the event of a traffic collision, a rider can be thrown from their bikes, leading to severe injuries from impact with the ground or other vehicles.
+In the event of a traffic collision, a rider can be thrown from their bike, leading to severe injuries from impact with the ground or other vehicles.
 While helmets, jackets, and other gear provide some degree of protection, injuries sustained in motorcycle accidents are often more severe and can even be fatal in more serious cases.

-Here are the most common injuries our Orange County lawyers have seen victims sustain after a motorcycle accident:
+Here are the common injuries our Orange County lawyers have seen victims sustain after a motorcycle accident:

 Head And Brain Injuries

 Despite wearing a helmet and other protective gear, the sheer impact of a motorcycle collision can result in head injuries ranging from headaches to concussions.
-More severe cases can lead to traumatic brain injuries (TBIs).Β
+More severe cases can lead to traumatic brain injuries (TBIs).

 According to the Centers for Disease Control (CDC), sudden and blunt force striking the head during an accident can cause TBIs.
 The symptoms depend on the severity of the injuries sustained.
-In serious cases, TBI can last for a lifetime and usually leads to a decline in a person’s motor skills and cognitive functions.
-This can cause victims to be permanently debilitated and unable to care for themselves β€” a devastating consequence for their families as well.
+In severe cases, TBI can last a lifetime and typically leads to a decline in a person’s motor skills and cognitive functions.
+It can cause victims to be permanently debilitated and unable to care for themselves, which is a devastating consequence for their families as well.

 An experienced brain injury attorney in Orange County can help you pursue compensation for your medical expenses.